msupply-foundation/msupply_docs/content/mobile/dispensing_vaccines/vaccination_dashboards.md

 +++
-title = "Introduction"
-description = "mSupply mobile- Open source Android application." date = 2025-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
+title = "Vaccination Dashboards" description = "mSupply mobile- Open source Android application." date = 2025-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
 sort_by = "weight"
-weight = 1
+weight = 6
 template = "mobile/page.html"

 [extra]
-lead = "Welcome to mSupply Mobile!" toc = true top = false
+lead = "Vaccination Monitoring Dashboards" toc = true top = false
 +++

-# Vaccination Monitoring Dashboards

 If you are using mSupply mobile for registering participants, dispensing vaccines, and recording adverse events, then you need a mechanism to report on all this information, and to manage your program.
 The mSupply dashboard is your friend.
 We have created a series of dashboards specifically for these tasks.